 14. University of Connecticut

-The University of Connecticut offers a BS in Health Care Management (HCM) program that is ranked among the best health administration programs in Connecticut.
-The University of Connecticut’s undergraduate degree in healthcare administration includes classes in risk management and insurance, health care economics, clinical and social issues in health care, health & social insurance, and health law and policy, plus a healthcare administration internship, to name a few.
+The University of Connecticut offers a BS in Healthcare Management (HCM) program that is ranked among the best health administration programs in Connecticut.
+UConn’s undergraduate degree in healthcare administration includes classes in:

 The University of Connecticut is the flagship campus of the state’s university system that was established as an agricultural school in the 1880s.
 UC is ranked among the top schools in New England and the nation with a student body that exceeds 27,000.